During a recent BrainBashers thinking contest(!), the total number of points scored by the first six players was 103 and every score was above zero.

 Respectively the scores were 7, 14, 20, 30, 23, 9.

-If the six player were A, B, C, D, E and F we know that:
+If we label the six players A, B, C, D, E, and F we know that:

 A + B + C + D + E + F = 103